 Summer is a great time to entertain as you can move outside into the garden.
 Your guests can enjoy the fruits of your hard work.
 Fix up your outdoor furniture and replace broken items.
 Don’t forget home textiles.
 No matter how comfortable your wooden or plastic seats are, a seat pad will make all the difference.
 Add some bean bags for extra seating.

 For a beautiful sensory experience, plant flowers that are known for their scent.
-Lavender, rosemary, and honeysuckle will fragrance your garden.
+Lavender, gardenias, rosemary, jasmine, rhododendrons, and roses will fragrance your garden.
 Work on the sound too.
 Plant grasses and introduce wind chimes to pick up the sound of the wind.
 Trickling water features are also pleasant.

 Schedule the preparations before you take time off work.
 You can then spend time relaxing, socialising, and enjoying your home.
 If you’re not planning on going away this year, enjoy a perfect staycation in your own backyard.